temporalio/edu-101-java-code/exercises/farewell-workflow/README.md

 All commands below must be run from the `practice` subdirectory.
 Ensure your temporal cluster is running before executing the following commands:

-1. Start the microservice by running `mvn exec:java -Dexec.mainClass="greetingworkflow.Microservice"` in a terminal
+1. Start the microservice by running `mvn exec:java -Dexec.mainClass="farewellworkflow.Microservice"` in a terminal
-2. In another terminal, start your Worker by running `mvn exec:java -Dexec.mainClass="greetingworkflow.GreetingWorker"`
+2. In another terminal, start your Worker by running `mvn exec:java -Dexec.mainClass="farewellworkflow.GreetingWorker"`
-3. In a third terminal, execute your Workflow by running `mvn exec:java -Dexec.mainClass="greetingworkflow.Starter" -Dexec.args="Mason"`
+3. In a third terminal, execute your Workflow by running `mvn exec:java -Dexec.mainClass="farewellworkflow.Starter" -Dexec.args="Mason"`
     (replacing `Mason` with your own name)

 If there is time remaining, experiment with Activity failures and retries